Understand Portability Options

 There can be multiple names and paths for a single project, making it especially useful for sharing projects with people who reference project files over a network using different paths.
 Each named root can then be toggled off/on as needed, but don’t forget to re-analyze with any of these changes.

-More information can be found in the Understand manual.
+More information about portability options can be found in the Understand manual.